 Under Section 40A(1) of the British Nationality Act 1981, you can appeal against a decision of the Home Office to deprive you of your British nationality.
-Decision on deprivation of citizenship under section 40 of the British Nationality Act 1981 is made on grounds of fraud, false representation or concealment of material fact or on grounds of conduciveness to the public good.
-Section 40 of the British Nationality Act 1981 gives the Secretary of State powers to deprive a person of his British citizenship and Section 40A(1) of the British Nationality Act 1981 gives a statutory right of appeal to the First Tier Tribunal against such decision of the Secretary of State to deprive a person of his British citizenship.
+A decision on deprivation of citizenship under section 40 of the British Nationality Act 1981 is made on grounds of fraud, false representation or concealment of a material fact or on grounds of conduciveness to the public good.
+Section 40 of the British Nationality Act 1981 gives the Secretary of State powers to deprive a person of his British citizenship, and Section 40A(1) of the British Nationality Act 1981 gives a statutory right of appeal to the First Tier Tribunal against such decision of the Secretary of State to deprive a person of his British citizenship.

-Free Immigration Advice For Appeal Against Deprivation Of British Nationality
+Free Immigration Advice for Appeal Against Deprivation of British Nationality

-Our specialist team of immigration solicitors can provide one-off free immigration advice online in relation to your appeal against the deprivation of British nationality.
+Our specialist team of immigration solicitors can provide one-off 5-minute free immigration advice online in relation to your appeal against the deprivation of British nationality.
 Ask a question online to our specialist team of immigration solicitors for free immigration advice online, or book an appointment online for detailed immigration advice and consultation with one of our immigration solicitors concerning your application for appeal against deprivation of British nationality.

 The power to deprive a person of British Citizenship has been possible for over a century since the 1914 British Nationality and Status of Aliens Act.
-It is currently in section 40 of the British Nationality Act 1981 and can be used by the Secretary of State for the Home Department (SSHD) for two reasons which are as follows:
+It is currently in section 40 of the British Nationality Act 1981 and can be used by the Secretary of State for the Home Department (SSHD) for two reasons, which are as follows:

-Deprivation Of British Citizenship Where It Is Conducive To The Public Good
+Deprivation Of British Citizenship Where It is Conducive to the Public Good

-Deprivation of citizenship where it is conducive to the public good is reserved for those who pose a threat to the UK or whose conduct involves very high harm, for example in response to activities such as those involving:
+Deprivation of citizenship where it is conducive to the public good is reserved for those who pose a threat to the UK or whose conduct involves very high harm, for example, in response to activities such as those involving:

-• national security including espionage and acts of terrorism
+- national security, including espionage and acts of terrorism

-• unacceptable behaviour such as the ‘glorification’ of terrorism
+- unacceptable behaviour such as the ‘glorification’ of terrorism

-• war crimes
+- war crimes

-• serious organised crime
+- serious organised crime

 “Conducive to the public good” means that it is in the public interest to deprive an individual of British citizenship because of their conduct and/or the threat they pose to the UK.
-Examples of when a person can be deprived of British citizenship on the ground that it is conducive to the public good include, but are not limited to:
+Examples of when a person can be deprived of British citizenship on the grounds that it is conducive to the public good include, but are not limited to:

-• the interests of national security, for reasons relating to terrorism, hostile state activity, or any other reason
+- the interests of national security, for reasons relating to terrorism, hostile state activity, or any other reason

-• where the person has been involved in serious organised crime
+- where the person has been involved in serious organised crime

-• where the person has been involved in war crimes, crimes against humanity, or other unacceptable behaviour
+- where the person has been involved in war crimes, crimes against humanity, or other unacceptable behaviour

-There may be overlap between these, for example serious organised crime may have implications for national security.
+There may be overlap between these; for example, serious organised crime may have implications for national security.

 A decision to deprive a person of British citizenship on the grounds it is conducive to the public good (conducive grounds) can only be made by the Home Secretary (or in their absence, another Secretary of State) and it is for them to determine personally whether a person’s actions are such that it is in the public interest that they are no longer a British citizen.
 In such cases, the power is used sparingly and complies with the UN Convention on the Reduction of Statelessness.

-Deprivation Of British Citizenship On The Grounds Of Fraud
+Deprivation of British Citizenship on the Grounds of Fraud

-Section 40(3) of the BNA 1981 provides for a person who has naturalised or registered as a British citizen, British Overseas Territories Citizen, British Overseas Citizen, British National (Overseas), British Protected Person or British Subject to be deprived of their citizenship if the Home Secretary is satisfied citizenship was obtained by means of:
+Section 40(3) of the BNA 1981 provides for a person who has naturalised or registered as a British citizen, British Overseas Territories Citizen, British Overseas Citizen, British National (Overseas), British Protected Person or British Subject to be deprived of their citizenship if the Home Secretary is satisfied that citizenship was obtained by means of:

-• fraud
+- fraud

-• false representations
+- false representations

-• concealment of a material fact
+- concealment of a material fact

-Statelessness is not a bar to deprivation of citizenship under section 40(3) although it may be a factor to be considered by the Secretary of State for the Home Department (SSHD).
+Statelessness is not a bar to deprivation of citizenship under section 40(3), although it may be a factor to be considered by the Secretary of State for the Home Department (SSHD).
 When considering whether deprivation is appropriate, the UKVI must ensure that it is based on sound evidence and is not reliant on speculation.
-The standard of proof to be applied when determining whether to deprive a person of British citizenship on the grounds of fraud, false representations or concealment of a material fact is the balance of probabilities.
+The standard of proof to be applied when determining whether to deprive a person of British citizenship on the grounds of fraud, false representations, or concealment of a material fact is the balance of probabilities.
 This means the Home Office UKVI must be satisfied that it is more likely than not that they have used fraud or withheld material facts to obtain citizenship.

 The Status Review Unit in UKVI considers cases where deprivation is being considered on the grounds of fraud.
 Decisions to deprive on the basis of fraud must be approved at the Grade 7 level.
 However, if the case involves national security issues, the UKVI caseworker must refer it to the Special Cases Unit.